Develop-X/AWS/AWS Certified Solutions Architect/05_Databases AWS.md

 ### Database Migration Service

 Migrate production database to AWS.
-AWS manages all complexities of migration process.
-Source database remains fully operational.
-Both homogenous (Oracle to Oracle) as well as heterogeneous migrations are supported (Oracle to Aurora or Microsoft SQL).
+AWS manages all complexities of migration process. **Source database remains fully operational**.
+Both **homogenous (Oracle to Oracle)** as well as **heterogeneous migrations are supported (Oracle to Aurora or Microsoft SQL)**.
 Can also be used for continuous data replication with high availability

 **AWS Schema migration tool makes heterogeneous database**  - migrations  - easy by automatically converting the source database schema and a majority of the custom code, including views, stored procedures, and functions, to a format compatible with the target database.
 Any code that cannot be automatically converted is clearly marked so that it can be manually converted.